WINDOW TREATMENTS FOR SLIDING GLASS DOORS: IDEAS & TIPS

 One-Way vs Two-Way Sliding Doors

 The type of sliding door you have can help determine the best way to hang your drapery.
-If you have a two-way sliding door, a pair of curtains is an ideal choice to frame both sides and attain a symmetrically balanced look.
-If you have a one-way sliding door, consider installing one-way draw single-panel drapery instead of a pair of curtains.
+If you have a two-way sliding door, a pair of sliding door curtains is an ideal choice to frame both sides and attain a symmetrically balanced look.
+If you have a one-way sliding door, you can consider installing one-way draw single-panel drapery.
 This way, the side that the door opens to will be completely clear when the curtain is pulled back.
 For a finished look, mount an elegant holdback on one side and let your curtain fall in a luxurious swag when pulled back.

 Extend the Pole

-When installing your drapery, we recommend extending the pole it will hang on 12-24 inches on both sides of the doorway.
+When installing your drapery, we recommend extending the pole to about 12-24 inches on both sides of the doorway.
 With this extra length, you’ll be able to stack back your drapery on the wall, clearing the doors completely when opened, making for easier use and improved visual appeal.

 Use Tiebacks & Holdbacks

 Curtain tiebacks serve as both functional and decorative pieces to hold back your drapery.
 Once mounted on the wall, tiebacks allow you to bunch up the curtain material safely away from the door in a clean, crisp fashion.